Last updated on January 23rd, 2023

 I would encourage you to use the downtime to ensure that you are working towards those longer-term goals.
 This is because they get shortchanged so quickly.
 They have to think about every new messaging opportunity in everything that’s changing within the news headlines, in the contextually for our customers.

 The other thing you’ve heard from a lot of us is to understand that marketing is way more than just the act of marketing itself, building preference and advocacy, and long term customers.
 It is not just a promotion, its product, place, and price.
 We must, as marketers, start to play a role across our organizations.
 This role should be from the top-level, including executive teams within the culture of our organizations.
-Or it should be to build internal advocates that can help us build community and focus on ways more than just our advertising and promotional messages.
+Or it should be to build internal advocates that can help us build community and focus on ways more than just our online advertising and promotional messages.

 But how are we pricing things given the context that our customers find ourselves in place?
 Are there different places we can be putting our products today and build channels that we didn’t have yesterday?
 When it comes to products, what are the things that we can change?